 5. Beachy Waves

 When you have thin hair, the key to making it look fuller is adding texture when possible.
 Beachy waves on shoulder-length hair will give you effortless volume.
-To get beachy waves, you can try using a sea salt spray or a large-barrelled curling iron.
+To get beachy waves, you can try using a sea salt spray or a large-barreled curling iron.

 6. Straight Bob with Bold Color